pyTooling/pyTooling/doc/index.rst

   single class instance.
 * While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such a :ref:`representations of version numbers <VERSIONING>` following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
-It's provided by the :py:mod:`pyTooling.Versioning` module.
+It's provided by the :mod:`pyTooling.Versioning` module.

 Configuration